Optimality conditions in control problems with random state constraints in probabilistic or almost-sure form: Introduction

 In this paper, we consider optimality conditions for problems of the form

 where $U$ is a Banach space, $\xi$ is some random vector on a probability space $(\Omega ,\mathcal{F},\mathbb{P})$, $g$ is a (random) constraint function, and $p$ is some given probability level.
 Constraints like those appearing in \eqref{eq:problem-introduction} are referred to as probabilistic or chance constraints.
 They express the condition that a feasible decision $u$ has to guarantee the satisfaction of the random inequality constraint $g\leq 0$ at least with probability $p$.
 This can be equivalently formulated by a value-at-risk constraint as mentioned above.
 Probabilistic constraints have been introduced in the context of operations research problems more than 60 years ago by Charnes et al.~\cite{charnes1958}.
 Their algorithmical treatment and theoretical understanding have been fundamentally advanced by Prékopa, whose monograph \cite{prekopa1995} is still a fundamental reference on this topic in finite-dimensional optimization.
-Modern presentations can be found in \cite{Shapiro2009} or \cite{vanAckooij2020}, respectively.
-In recent years, there has been growing interest in considering probabilistic constraints in the framework of optimal control in general or PDE-constrained optimization in particular, e.g., \cite{caillau2018,Farshbaf-Shaker2020,Farshbaf-Shaker2018,geletu2020,goettlich2021,Kouri2023,Perez2022,Teka23}.
-These works include proposals for numerical approaches as well as structural investigations.
+Modern presentations can be found in \cite{Shapiro2009} or \cite{vanAckooij2020}, respectively. {The last two decades have seen substantial progress mainly in the development of numerical approaches to tackle probabilistic constraints under discrete or continuous random distributions.
+We mention here as examples the methods of {\it scenario approximation} \cite{Campi2008,Esfahani2015}, {\it sample average approximation} \cite{Pagnoncelli2009}, {\it convex approximation} \cite{Nemirovski2006}, {\it difference-of-convex-functions (DC) approximation} \cite{Hong2011,ackooijdc}, {\it smooth approximation} \cite{pena,geletu17}, {\it kernel density estimators} \cite{caillau2018,Schuster2022}, {\it spherical-radial decomposition} \cite{vanAckooij_Henrion_2014,Farshbaf-Shaker2020}, {\it importance sampling} \cite{Barrera2016}, or {\it bilevel optimization} \cite{Tong}. } In recent years, there has been growing interest in considering probabilistic constraints in the framework of optimal control in general or PDE-constrained optimization in particular, e.g., \cite{caillau2018,Farshbaf-Shaker2020,Farshbaf-Shaker2018,geletu2020,goettlich2021,Kouri2023,Perez2022,Teka23}.
+These works include proposals for numerical approaches as well as structural investigations, e.g, existence and stability of solutions.

+The abstract problem \eqref{eq:problem-introduction} encompasses PDE-constrained optimization subject to probabilistic state constraints. { The present work is, to the best of our knowledge, a first attempt to derive {\bf fully explicit} optimality conditions for a PDE-constrained optimization problem subject to {\bf joint} probabilistic random state constraints {\bf uniformly} with respect to the domain, considering the original problem {\bf as is}, taking into account the potential {\bf nonsmoothness} inherent to the model despite its possibly smooth input data and exploiting some hidden convexity in order to derive optimality conditions that are {\bf necessary and sufficient}.
+Another major contribution in this paper involves the comparison to the closely related problems involving {\bf almost sure and robust constraints}.}